Atypon-OpenSource/manuscripts-quarterback/README.md

 After which you should also add the package to the source control: `git add packages/library`

 Any time you update a submodule and push to its `quarterback-integration` branch, you must then also execute `git add packages/<module>` here to update the tracked commit.

+## Publishing new versions

+Use this [guide](.changeset/README.md) to publish new versions using Changesets and Github Actions